savycodr/personal-portfolio/README.md

 * This webpage uses Materialize's CSS and javascript library.

+* The menu button is affixed to the top left corner.
+It remains visible as the user scrolls.
+It has some opacity so that the user can read through the button.

+* The webpage is media responsive and can be used on phones and tablets.
+The parallax is shut off for phones because the images do not scroll smoothly.

 * I used colormind.io to design the color scheme.

 * Utilizes a google font called Arimo by Steve Matteson.

-## Future Enhancements

-* I would like to affix the menu to the top right corner as the page scrolls.
-Currently, the user must go to the top of the page to find the menu button.